Avoid unnecessary losses and maintain a long-term reliable rental income from your investment property by avoiding these 7 common mistakes.

 Don’t make the mistake of sealing the deal and purchasing investment properties without fully understanding the financial situation.
 Take the time to first consider what the cash-flow will be, how the property will help your financial position, and what initial maintenance may need to be done to attract good tenants at a higher rental value.
 Analyse the gross yield and net yield of the property, then calculate what you will earn after all the costs are taken into account, you may even find the property isn’t as profitable as you first assumed.

-6. Managing The Property Badly
+6. Not Managing The Property Well

 Managing properties is more than just being available to answer tenant calls all day every day.
 Make sure you keep on top of the paperwork too, to avoid losing money that can be difficult to regain.